lmcad-unicamp/PI-HPC-Bench/README.md

 * Applications from LLNL ASC Proxy Apps
 * Real applications (LAMMPS and ExaML)

 Our Paramount Iteration library source code is in /utils/ path.
+Every benchmark directory have a /exec_scripts/run_exec.sh file.
+This file is responsible for executing the applications of benchmark in question.

 ## LICENSE